XUDOR/LOWTIDE/README.md

 _________________________________________________________________________
 * `countOnly(allItems, itemsToCount)`:

 Counts the occurrences of specific items in an array (`allItems`) based on the criteria specified in the `itemsToCount` object and returns an object representation.

       const result1 = _.countOnly(["a", "b", "a", "c", "b", "a"], { a: true, b: false, c: true });
       // returns { a: 3, c: 1 }

-      const result2 = _.countOnly(["apple", "banana", "apple", "cherry", "banana", "apple"], { apple: true, banana: false, cherry: true });
+      const result2 = _.countOnly(
+            ["apple", "banana", "apple", "cherry", "banana", "apple"],
+            { apple: true, banana: false, cherry: true });
       // returns { apple: 3, cherry: 1 }

 _________________________________________________________________________
 * `eqArrays(arr1, arr2)`:

-      eqArrays(arr1, arr2): Compares two arrays for strict equality and returns true or false.
+Compares two arrays for strict equality and returns true or false.

       const result1 = _.eqArrays([1, 2, 3], [1, 2, 3]); //  returns true
       const result2 = _.eqArrays([1, 2, 3], [3, 2, 1]); //  returns false